pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 	// only for nodes matching certain criteria.
 	// +optional
 	NodeTopology *v1.NodeSelector

-	// Nodes can be used to describe a storage pool that is available
-	// only for certain nodes in the cluster.
-	//
-	// +listType=set
-	// +optional
-	Nodes []string

 	// Some information, like the actual usable capacity, may
 	// depend on the storage class used for volumes.